Politics

 Share

-Most respondents pushed for dismissal, though the PDP and its acting stayed silent, filing no documents.
+Most respondents pushed for dismissal, though the PDP and its acting chairman stayed silent, filing no documents.
 The five-member panel, led by Justice Uwani Musa Abba-Aji, reserved judgment after arguments, promising to notify parties of the ruling date.
 Earlier, the court struck out Anyanwu’s bid to halt the lower courts’ decisions after he withdrew the motion, unopposed.

-media buzz reflects a split—some see Anyanwu’s as a stand against party overreach, others view it as a lost cause, with optimism and skepticism swirling around the PDP’s internal drama.
+Social media buzz reflects a split—some see Anyanwu’s fight as a stand against party overreach, others view it as a lost cause, with optimism and skepticism swirling around the PDP’s internal drama.
 The outcome could reshape the party’s leadership landscape as tensions simmer.

 Share